McIntosh (apple): History

-Apple trees were introduced to Canada at the Habitation at Port-Royal (modern Port Royal, Annapolis County, Nova Scotia) as early as 1606 by French settlers.
+Apple trees were introduced to Canada at the Habitation at Port-Royal as early as 1606 by French settlers.
 Following its introduction, apple cultivation spread inland.

 The McIntosh's discoverer, John McIntosh (1777 – c.
 1845–46), left his native Mohawk Valley home in New York State in 1796 to follow his love, Dolly Irwin, who had been taken to Upper Canada by her Loyalist parents.
 She had died by the time he found her, but he settled as a farmer in Upper Canada.
 He married Hannah Doran in 1801, and they farmed along the Saint Lawrence River until 1811, when McIntosh exchanged the land he had with his brother-in-law Edward Doran for a plot in Dundela.

-While clearing the overgrown plot McIntosh discovered some apple seedlings on his farm.
+While clearing the overgrown plot, McIntosh discovered some apple seedlings on his farm.
 Since the crabapple was the only native apple in North America before European settlement, it must have had European origins.
 The Snow Apple (or Fameuse) had been popular in Lower Canada before that time; the seedlings may have sprouted from discarded fruit.
 Fall St Lawrence and Alexander have also been proposed, but the parentage remains unknown.
 He transplanted the seedlings next to his house.
 One of the seedlings bore particularly good fruit.
 The McIntosh grandchildren dubbed the fruit it produced "Granny's apple", as they often saw their grandmother taking care of the tree in the orchard.
 McIntosh was selling seedlings from the tree by 1820, but they did not produce fruit of the quality of the original.

-John McIntosh's son Allan (1815–1899) learned grafting about 1835; with this cloning the McIntoshes could maintain the distinctive properties of the fruit of the original tree.
+John McIntosh's son Allan (1815–1899) learned grafting about 1835; with this cloning, the McIntoshes could maintain the distinctive properties of the fruit of the original tree.
 Allan and brother Sandy (1825–1906), nicknamed "Sandy the Grafter", increased production and promotion of the cultivar.
 Earliest sales were in 1835, and in 1836 the cultivar was renamed the "McIntosh Red"; it entered commercial production in 1870.
 The apple became popular after 1900, when the first sprays for apple scab were developed.
 A house fire damaged the original McIntosh tree in 1894; it last produced fruit in 1908, and died and fell over in 1910.

-Horticulturist William Tyrrell Macoun of the Central Experimental Farm in Ottawa is credited with popularizing the McIntosh in Canada.
-He stated the McIntosh needed "no words of praise", that it was "one of the finest appearing and best dessert apples grown".
-The Macoun, a hybrid of the McIntosh and Jersey Black grown by the Agricultural Experiment Station in Geneva, NY, was named for him in 1923.
-In the northeastern United States the McIntosh replaced a large number of Baldwins that were killed in a severe winter in 1933–34.
-In the late 1940s, Canadian ambassador to the United Nations Andrew McNaughton told Soviet Minister for Foreign Affairs Andrei Gromyko that the McIntosh Red was Canada's best apple.
+Horticulturist William Tyrrell Macoun of the Central Experimental Farm in Ottawa is credited with popularizing the McIntosh in Canada, praising it as "one of the finest appearing and best dessert apples" available at the time.
+The Macoun, a hybrid of the McIntosh and Jersey Black grown by the Agricultural Experiment Station in Geneva, New York, was named for him in 1923.